vlang/v/vlib/encoding/csv/README_csv_reader.md

 # CSV Reader
-This module is a Random Access CSV file reader, it perform a file indexing before the readings.
+This module is a Random Access CSV file reader, it indexes the file file before reading the data.
-This indexing operation permit to access to every cell of the CSV file in a random order.
+This indexing operation permits access to every cell of the CSV file in random order.
 Here a very simple example of usage:

 ```v